 The first step in writing your own RAMS is to identify potential risks associated with the project.
 This requires a comprehensive assessment of the tasks involved, the working environment, and the equipment used.
 Engage with relevant stakeholders, such as supervisors and workers, to gather insights and ensure all potential risks are considered.

-Quickly identify and include risks in your RAMS with Evalu-8 EHS
+Quickly identify and include risks in your RAMS with Evalu-8 EHS software

 Assessing the severity of risks